autokitteh/autokitteh/migrations/README.md

 # Database Migrations

-We use atalsgo (http://atlasgo.io/) to generate migrations based on gorm's models
+We use [Atlas](http://atlasgo.io/) to generate migrations based on GORM's models.

 ## How to generate a new migration
 - Update the db models that you need